Courses

 GPA units: 1

-Focuses on different aspects of Spanish Golden Age Literature.
-Topics previously offered have included Golden Age Drama and its Staging, Spanish Golden Age Sentimental Fiction, The Evolution of Spanish Romance, and Renaissance and Baroque Poetry.
+This course focuses on different aspects of early modern Spanish Literature.
+Topics previously offered have included Golden Age Drama and its Staging, Spanish Golden Age Sentimental Fiction, The Evolution of Spanish Romance, Renaissance and Baroque Poetry, and Literature of Multicultural Iberia.
 Conducted in Spanish.

 Prerequisite: SPAN 305 and a semester of Readings (308 or 309)